Kirensk: History

 It was founded in 1630 by the Cossacks under Vasily Bugor as a winter settlement called Nikolsky pogost.
 Along with Ust-Kut, it was one of the two main portages between the Yenisei and Lena basins.
 In the 1630s, Yerofey Khabarov ran a salt works here.
 In 1665, it was renamed Kirensky Ostrog.
 In 1775, it was granted town status.
 In the 19th century, a large number of political prisoners were forcibly resettled here, among whom was Józef Piłsudski.

-Under Stalin there was a GULAG transit camp.
+Under Stalin there was a Gulag transit camp in the town.
 In 1991, over eighty bodies were found buried in the basement of the former NKVD building.
 All were said to have been killed on a single day in 1938 and all were killed by blows on the head, apparently to hide the noise.
+That same year they were reburied in the town (Khabarovskoe) cemetery.

 During the construction of the Baikal–Amur Mainline, goods were shipped up the Kirenga to Magistralny.
 In the 1970s, a dam was built across one mouth of the Kirenga (the place was originally an island) to reduce flooding and ice jams.
 In 2001, there was a major flood.